Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Experiments

 \subsection{Ablation Study}

 In this section, we verify the effectiveness of all modules of MTF-Transformer on Human3.6M.
-To eliminate the effect of the 2D detector, we take 2D detection from CPN~\cite{0Cascaded} as input.
+We train all the models with 5 views (4 cameras and an additional synthesized view) and test them with different views unless otherwise stated.
+To eliminate the effect of the 2D detector, we take 2D detection from CPN~\cite{chen2018cascaded} as input.